devbyray/devbyrayray-blog-nuxt/content/posts/2020-04-07-typescript-for-beginners-97b568d3e110.md

 ---
 title: TypeScript For Beginners
-description: A practical way to learn TypeScript from scratch
+description: In this post, I want to dive into the basics of TypeScript.
+We’re going to learn primitives, interfaces, enums, classes and a lot more.
+Sit back, grab your editor and let's get started with learning TypeScript.
 date: '2020-04-07T03:19:03.683Z'
 categories: []
 published: true
-tags: ['developer', 'webdev']
+tags: ['typescript']
 image: https://cdn-images-1.medium.com/max/800/0*BP2ZZa91y7-S7yZz
 ---

 TypeScript is becoming more popular than ever.
 As beginner it was not love at first sight for me and TypeScript, but we’ve got to know each other.
 Currently, I don’t start a project without using TypeScript!

 In this post, I want to dive into the basics of TypeScript.
-We’re going to learn some theory, but since I believe in learning by building something, we are gonna be practical.
+We’re going to learn primitives, interfaces, enums, classes and a lot more.
+Sit back, grab your editor and let's get started with learning TypeScript.

 ## What is TypeScript?